jasmina-dzurlic/Kassemble/proposal.md

 ### User interaction and output
-The preanalysis of the data that is used to import into `kassemble` will be produced by `kmerkit`.
+The preanalysis of the data that is imported into `kassemble` is produced by `kmerkit`.
 The documentation for kmerkit can be found
 [here](https://github.com/eaton-lab/kmerkit.git). `kmerkit` counts kmers using `kcount`, filters unique kmers using `kfilter`, then extracts unqiue k-mers using `kextract`.

 ```bash